pedro-moreira-ibm/bob_workshop_portugal/bob-with-watsonx-orchestrate-labs/wxo-bob/README.md

 ## 1.1: Create and Open the Project Folder

-Create a new folder on your machine called:
+Create a new folder on your computer:

 ```text
 wxo-bob